acelakshitverma/acelakshitverma/README.md

     Security Researcher working in Threat Intelligence focussing on surface/darkweb Independent Security Reseracher |  OSINT Evangelist , Freelance Consultant To Law Enforcemnt Agencies Founder of We Are Plymouths Foundation
-    Volunteerign as a Darknet Reseacher at EBCS Group Volunteering as a Teaching Assistant at StationX Actively contributing to the cybersecurity community

-Independent Security Reseracher |  OSINT Evangelist , Freelance Consultant To Law Enforcemnt Agencies Founder of We Are Plymouths Foundation
-Mentor of Change at Fairgaze Media Pvt Ltd.
+    Cyber Security Mentor at Fairgaze Media Pvt Ltd.
-Technical Author at Pentest Magzine
+    Technical Author at Pentest MagzineX
     Influencer & Curator At The Campus Connect!
+    Actively contributing to the cybersecurity community

 💬 Ask me about ...